 Important ways a mentor can assist in building your corporate governance framework:

-– They can provide guidance for entrepreneur.
+– They can guide entrepreneurs.

 – They can provide a helicopter view of the business, while an entrepreneur may just be looking internally.